Dennis Eckersley: Oakland Athletics (1987–1995)

 In the 1989 World Series he secured the victory in Game Two, and then earned the save in the final game of the Series, as the A's swept the San Francisco Giants in four games.

 Eckersley was the most dominant closer in the game from 1988 to 1992, finishing first in the A.L. in saves twice, second two other times, and third once.
 He saved 220 games during the five years and never posted an ERA higher than 2.96.
 He gave up five earned runs in the entire 1990 season, resulting in a 0.61 ERA.
 Eckersley's control, which had always been above average even when he was not otherwise pitching well, became his trademark; he walked only three batters in 57.2 innings in 1989, four batters in 73.1 innings in 1990, and nine batters in 76 innings in 1991.
 Between August 7, 1989, and June 10, 1990, Eckersley appeared in 41 games without walking a single batter, setting a record which still stands as of 2020 and surpassing the previous mark set by Lew Burdette 23 years earlier.
 In his 1990 season, Eckersley became the first relief pitcher in baseball history to have more saves than baserunners allowed (48 saves, 41 hits, 4 walks, 0 hit by pitch).
-In a statistical anomaly, he had exactly the same walks plus hits per innings pitched and ERA: both were 0.614.
+He had the same walks plus hits per inning pitched and ERA (rounded to three decimal places): both were 0.614.